webplatform/docs/dom/TransitionEvent/initTransitionEvent/index.md

 This method can return one of these values.

 S_OK
 }}
 {{Examples_Section
 |Not_required=No
 |Examples=
 }}
 {{Notes_Section
+|Usage=Used to initialize the value of a TransitionEvent.

+Note: this method has been dropped during the standard process.
+It has been deprecated and is in the progress of been removed from most implementation.
+Do not use it anymore, use the standard constructor, TransitionEvent(), to create a synthetic TransitionEvent

 |Notes====Remarks===
 This method is used to initialize the value of a '''TransitionEvent'''.
 This method may only be called before the '''TransitionEvent''' has been dispatched via the [[dom/EventTarget/dispatchEvent|'''dispatchEvent''']] method, though it may be called multiple times during that phase if necessary.
 If called multiple times, the final invocation takes precedence.
 |Import_Notes====Syntax===
-}}
+var retval = transitionEvent.initTransitionEvent(typeArg, canBubbleArg, cancelableArg, propertyNameArg, elapsedTimeArg); }}
 {{Related_Specifications_Section
 |Specifications=